ITRS-Group/cordial/tools/geneos/internal/component/san/README.md

   `fa2:example[@REMOTE]` - this configures the instance to use the `fa2` as the underlying package.
 Any future special purpose Netprobes can also be supported in this way.

+* Secure Connections

+If a "certificate", a "chainfile" or the "secure" parameters exist then Gateway connections are done using TLS.